NeuroTechX/ntx_slack_archive/general.md

  >frawley_andrew: I'd suggest making sure youpick up some computational courses while in school: physics, calc, computer science, signal processing.
 That kind of stuff pops up really frequently in Neurotech.

+5/23/2017 5:05 PM

+ **frawley_andrew** :

+ >Hey Dano, thanks for the feedback.
+I am currently out of school and working in SF.

+>

+>
+What do you think should be my first priority in learning?